-Investing Together: What it Would Take
+Investing Working Together: What it Would Take to Form Partnerships

 The METRO CONNECTS vision would fundamentally change the way transit serves King County, and we would need to work together as a region to fully implement it.
 Achieving the vision depends on investments that enable transit to serve more people, in more places, in more ways.